 We use some very cheap and easy hacks to help keep our Raystede residents cool.
 You can even try these at home!

-Keeping all your pets and animals cool in hot weather may seem like common sense but every year, many animals do get heat stroke and in some cases the result is lethal.
+Keeping all your animals cool in hot weather may seem like common sense but every year, many animals do get heat stroke and in some cases the result is lethal.
 The Great British Summertime is always celebrated by us humans but with temperatures rising, it's important to remember that animals struggle in this heat and it's our job to make them feel more comfortable and keep them safe.

 Walking dogs out in hot weather is the main cause of heat stroke, it’s best to take them out early in the morning or later in the evening when it’s cooler.
 If it’s not possible to walk your dog at those times, it’s safer not to walk at all.
 This is when the brain games are ideal!